sedge/opendojo/README.md

 The server won't run without an environment file in the root directory of the application.
 Copy the provided `env.dist` file to `.env` and customize as necessary.

+### Front-end dev

+Before you can view your work, you have to compile the CSS files and ReactJS app files with `grunt build`.

 ### Tests

 Tests are a `grunt` task that invoke the `mocha` test framework and provide JavaScript linting by running: